Shannon-Kioko/stoic_quotes/README.md

 # StoicQuotes

-A project to learn more about interacting with APIs using Phoenix.
+A project to learn more about creating REST APIs with Phoenix.

 To start your Phoenix server: